Svilen-Stefanov/Data-Stream-Processing/README.md

 In case of running tests for Task3, they can be run with only with configuration of database for 1k dataset so you should refill both Kafka and database with 1k dataset.

+Tests for Task2 we could not produce.
+We tried to manually do all the computation required only for one pair of users and that took more than 1 hour with many mistakes on the way.
+So creating syntethic data was simply not the option and also verifying coupld of produced output has the same issue and it is not an option.